thriveweb/sailinginparadise/content/posts/2020-03-18-sailing-during-covid-19-pandemic.md

 ---
 UPDATE 26 APRIL 2020

-We are hoping to be back on the water very soon offering charters for small family household groups and couples.
-This is in line with current QLD government advice.
+We are hoping to be back on the water very soon.
+We initially expect to be offering charters for small family household groups and couples.
+Followed by larger numbers as time passes in line with goverment guidelines.

 [Please enquire about our special last minute rates here.](/booking-enquiry)